Blikkiesdorp: Conditions and criticisms

 The City of Cape Town has been criticised for its role in creating Blikkiesdorp.
 Premier Helen Zille and Mayor Dan Plato have come under fire from residents on many occasions.
 On 18 November 2009 Dan Plato was visibly harassed by residents who claimed he had lied about when they would receive better housing.

 NGOs, international human rights organisations, and the Anti-Eviction Campaign have publicly criticised the conditions in Blikkiesdorp and how they say it is used to reinforce the eviction of poor families especially to make way for the 2010 FIFA World Cup.
 Residents have also threatened to burn down Blikkiesdorp because of the bad conditions in the settlement.
 Ahead of the 2010 World Cup the British anti-poverty charity War on Want created a virtual model of Blikkiesdorp featuring videos of residents talking about conditions in the settlement.

-Blikkiesdorp has also been compared with the alien camp called District 9 from the international hit movie on numerous occasions.
+Blikkiesdorp has also been compared with the alien camp from the international hit movie District 9 on numerous occasions.
 This even earned it a front page spread in the South African tabloid The Daily Voice.